gitaficionado/gitaficionado/README.md

-# 🎓 The Integration Educator: Leonardo Alvarez (`gitaficionado`)
+# 🎓 The Integration Educator: Leonardo (`gitaficionado`)
-### *Technical Curriculum Developer & Solution Architect in Enterprise Middleware.*
+### *Technical Curriculum Developer & IT Organizational Consultant with an emaphasis in Enterprise Middleware.*

 ---

 ## ✨ My Focus: Actionable Learning & Technical Leadership

-Welcome to my professional profile.
-I'm **Leonardo Alvarez**, a dedicated **Technical Solution Architect** and **Curriculum Developer** specializing in complex enterprise integration and cloud-native technologies, particularly within the IBM portfolio.
+Welcome to my github space.
+I specialize in complex enterprise integration and cloud-native technologies.
 My mission is to translate complex technical concepts into **actionable, high-impact learning experiences** that empower clients and business partners.

 My work over the past year has been focused on **refining the presence and quality of my code and curriculum**.
 This includes: